 A Refocus On What Matters Most

-If you are not careful, money can suck up all your time and make you a little crazy.
+If you are not careful, a stock market correction can suck up all your time.
+It can make you a little crazy.
 During one of the -4% days I realized I was already on my computer for 2.5 hours straight watching the markets burn.
 I was reading everything I could about the why, the what next, and what to do.
+Don’t let a stock market correction take over your life!

-Once I realized my glued obsession, I shut my laptop, went downstairs to see my wife and son, gave them both big hugs and kisses and started to play.
+Once I realized my glued obsession, I shut my laptop.
+Then I went downstairs to see my wife and son, gave them both big hugs and kisses and started to play.
 After all, the point of financial freedom is to not worry about money.

 In 20 years, this correction won’t make a lick of difference.
 Don’t forget to enjoy your life during the process.
 If you need me, I’ll be finishing up my underground bunker just in case the world comes to an end.